-This is now our biggest single project with at least $220,000 budgeted for the 2016 year, in addition to the $510,000 in the past five years.
-Our major funding partners in this vital initiative are International Rhino Foundation, Lowveld Rhino Trust, African Wildlife Foundation and TUSK Trust.
+This is now our biggest single project with an amazing $2,500,000 donated in the past ten years.
+Our major funding partners in this vital initiative are OAK Foundation, African Wildlife Foundation and TUSK Trust.

 There is also a very important Wild Dog project in SVC – see www.africanwildlifeconservationfund.org

 We have been donating kit as well as four vehicles for the past five years and have recently made this project a top priority.

 Meeting up with the guys on the ground in SVC to see how the motorbikes we donated are doing